What is Aging Well News About?

 Articles typically focus on exercise, managing illnesses, and good nutrition.
 Another popular approach suggests following the six dimensions of wellness.
 Both offer excellent advice.

 The newsletter proposes that additional factors and circumstances play are relevant.
-Factors such as underlying beliefs and perceptions that impact choices and decisions.
+Factors such as underlying beliefs and perceptions impact choices and decisions.
 Situations such as taking care of a loved one or experiencing chronic disease.

 In Aging Well News, we take what is known a step further.
-I ask you to look into your willingness to change unhelpful beliefs and habits, to accept what is now normal, and to manage the various practical issues that arise.
+I ask you to look into your willingness to change unhelpful beliefs and habits, accept what is now normal, and manage the various practical issues that arise.

 Are you up for the challenge?
 Then I offer you this free subscription filled with helpful ideas and tips for you to age well.